Advice and information for travellers about arriving and departing Hanoi including visas, flights, rail, road and airport information.

 Jetstar, Air Asia and Tiger Airways all offer low-cost flights into Hanoi from various South East Asian points.
 In recent years, local low cost carrier Vietjet has also become a force in the regional aviation.

 There are daily flights from Hanoi to neighbouring Siem Reap and Phnom Penh in Cambodia as well as Luang Prabang and Vientiane in Laos.

-Vietnam Airlines and Jetstar Pacific operate multiple daily flights from Hanoi to major domestic points like Ho Chi Minh City (Saigon), Hue, Danang, Nha Trang, Dalat as well as Dien Bien Phu.
+Vietnam Airlines, Jetstar Pacific and the newer Vietjet operate multiple daily flights from Hanoi to major domestic points like Ho Chi Minh City (Saigon), Hue, Danang, Nha Trang, Dalat as well as Dien Bien Phu.
 Daily flights operate to most other population centres in the country as well.

 Hanoi's French era railway station is right downtown.
 The unsightly Soviet style section in the middle was added after the original structure was damaged in the 1972 Christmas bombing by US B52s.

 Rail services operate south from Hanoi along the coast all the way to Saigon including major points Hue, Danang and Nha Trang.

 The train from Hanoi is the most popular route for travel to Vietnam’s far northern mountains around Sapa.
 The journey to Lao Cai, the gateway to Sapa and the northern mountain country, is under 9 hours and there are many services operating - mainly in the evening.
 Trains are also a cheap and enjoyable way to travel to nearby places like Ninh Binh, Nam Dinh and Haiphong.